Why seek ALTCS Application Assistance?

 Note that the non-institutional spouse or spouse who is not applying for ALTCS can have unlimited income.
 Yes, that is right: They can have unlimited income.

-Money invested in stocks, the value of insurance policies, the value of any real estate property or houses not used as a primary residence, and the value of a vehicle not used as the primary mode of transport are all considered countable assets.
+Bank savings, checking, Certificate of Deposits, Money Market, Gold, silver, Money invested in stocks, cash value life insurance policies, the value of any real estate property or houses not used as a primary residence, and the value of a vehicle not used as the primary mode of transport are all considered countable assets.

 How Does ALTCS Know What Your Asset Totals Are?